 In Canada, Bill C-45 the Cannabis Act includes strict proposed advertising rules that prohibit brands from promoting:

 - in a way that appeals to minors;

 - featuring cartoons or other real or fictional characters;

 - by associating the brand with “a positive or negative emotion;”

 - by associating the brand with “a way of life such as one that includes glamour, recreation, excitement, vitality, risk or daring.”

 In the U.S., where marijuana is legal in some form (medical, recreational, or both) in 30 states and in the District of Columbia, advertising regulations differ from state to state.
-Similarly, Canadian provinces may soon follow suit with their own additional ad regulations.
+Similarly, Canadian provinces have their own additional ad regulations.

 A central difference between promoting beer and boosting bud relates to the use of imagery: marijuana marketers can use very little, despite the efforts of advocates who lobbied for laws regulating its promotion like those applying to alcohol instead of tobacco.
 Penalties for breaking these laws are heavy, ranging between $1,000 to $5 million fines, and six month to three-year jail terms.

 Taking their cue from regulators, operators banned ads on Google and Twitter.
 On Facebook and Instagram, marijuana advocacy is allowed (or so Facebook claims), but not the sale or use of the drug.
 There, guidelines state ads are prohibited: